Code-Institute-Submissions/MikeMurray13-milestone-project-2/README.md

 Scope

-As I'm not being judged on my creative writing, the goal of the project will be to construct just enough narrative to tie together scenes that demonstrate the core mechanics.
+The goal of the project will be to construct just enough narrative to tie together scenes together to demonstrate both the core mechanics and my ability to use Javascript.
 These are listed in order of importance.
 I aim to include as many of these as I can.
+I would like to continue to grow the project in o a full story.

 Core Mechanics

-- [ ] Splash screen
+- [ ] Splash screen, licence information.
 - [ ] Moving from room to room.
 - [ ] Create alert when user attempts to leave page.
 - [ ] Using a 'static' object.
 - [ ] Pick up an object and add it to your inventory.
-- [ ] Use an object in your inverntory on another object.
+- [ ] Use an object in your inventory on another object.
 - [ ] Time-sensitive encounters.
 - [ ] Combat - See COMBAT.
 - [ ] Conversation with non-player character.
 - [ ] Congratulations message on completing the adventure.
-- [ ] Player stats.
+- [ ] Player stats, between splash screen and intro statement.
 - [ ] Incorporate stats into encounters.
 - [ ] Login.
 - [ ] Option to save game.
 - [ ] Scoreboard.

 ***Umlaut information

+SPLASH SCREEN

+Large hero image with a start button.

+The third-party licence information will either be on the splash screen itself or use a modal to display the information.
+This will need to be trial and error as I'm not experienced enough wth layout to make that decision beforehand.